niksrid/RaptorX-3DModeling/README.md

 Step 1: Download the package by running "git clone https://github.com/debbiemarkslab/EVcouplings.git".
 Suppose that it is located at $HOME/EVcouplings.

-Step 2: Run "conda create -n evfold anaconda python2=3" to create a virtual environment and then switch to this environment by running "conda activate evfold".
+Step 2: Run "conda create -n evfold anaconda python=3" to create a virtual environment and then switch to this environment by running "conda activate evfold".

-Step 3: cd to $HOME/EVcouplings and run "python2 setup.py install" to install the whole package.
+Step 3: cd to $HOME/EVcouplings and run "python setup.py install" to install the whole package.

-Note that EVcouplings runs on python2 3 while this version of RaptorX runs on python2 2.
+Note that EVcouplings runs on python 3 while this version of RaptorX runs on python 2.
 Without jackhmmer, you may still run RaptorX by generating MSAs using HHblits only.
 The sequence database for jackhmmer is uniref90.fasta, which can be downloaded from UniProt.